 He has freelanced for several agencies, preparing campaigns for Red Bull, Smirnoff and Playstation.
 He also worked for TV and radio stations in Holland and Germany where he broadened his media experience.

-Since then he’s been art directing FADwebsite and now also looks after the art direction for Despoke.com and is the director for most fadteevee output.
+Since then he’s been art directing FADwebsite and is a director for fadteevee.

-Stephanie was a regular contributor to the Evening Standard as well as Dazed and Confused, Blueprint and The Sunday Times amongst others.
-She was editor of the style ‘n’ street culture magazine experiment, co-founded cult, architectural journal Sexymachinery (with Shumon Basar, Tank Magazine’s editor-at-large and the graphic design collective Åbäke) and was publisher and creative director of the iconic ‘children’s book for adults’ Foxy Dreamy, Yes Indeedy.
+Stephanie was editor of the style ‘n’ street culture magazine experiment, co-founded cult, architectural journal Sexymachinery (with Shumon Basar, Tank Magazine’s editor-at-large and the graphic design collective Åbäke) and was publisher and creative director of the iconic ‘children’s book for adults’ Foxy Dreamy, Yes Indeedy.

-Stephanie also muses about life not far from her doorstep in East London on her style and lifestyle blog www.thehouseofneonweather.com aka a fashion blogazine that is not strictly fashion-focussed but rather a playful potpourri of storytelling escapades, sartorial adventures, eclectic visuals, cultural schizophrenia and the theatrics of giving good urban mise en scène… it’s super lateral!
+Stephanie also muses about life not far from her doorstep in East London on her style and lifestyle blog (which at times will cross-pollinate with FAD) www.thehouseofneonweather.com aka a fashion blogazine that is not strictly fashion-focused but rather a playful potpourri of storytelling escapades, sartorial adventures, eclectic visuals, cultural schizophrenia and the theatrics of giving good urban mise en scène… it’s super lateral!

 Kimberley BrownKimberley is a History of Art student, currently in her third year of study at the University of Reading, and hoping to continue to do a MA in Curation, Criticism and Culture at Central Saint Martins next year.
 Despite her studies into the art world of the past, she has become increasingly interested in contemporary art and feminist theories, writing about art, fashion, advertising, and music from a feminist stance on her blog: sayitagainsayitagain.wordpress.com.